Rajpratik71/Mininet-wiki/Environment-Setup.md

 ## Use Amazon EC2

-The assignments only require t1.micro, which Amazon provides 750 free usage hours per month.
+The assignments only require a t1.micro instance, for which Amazon provides 750 free usage hours per month.

 ### Launch an Instance with the provided AMI Image
 * Go to [AWS Console](https://console.aws.amazon.com)